-Mr. Mergenthaler received an HPO rating of 187%, reflecting his strong contributions in terms of financial and operational leadership.
+Mr. Mergenthaler received an HPO rating of 199%, reflecting his strong contributions in terms of financial and operational leadership.
 These resulted in continued improvement in the Company's operating margin, capital structure and relationships with the investor community.
-The Company's major marketing services division (CMG) also continued to increase share in the market, particularly in the PR space.
+Growth at the Company's major marketing services division (CMG) was led by the performance of our PR agencies.
 Key accomplishments included:

 - Drove continued improvement in financial systems, which led to further operating margin improvement, driven by high levels of revenue conversion and leverage across Company's cost base.
-Continued to lead the Company's robust capital return programs. - Played leadership role in the Company's outreach to the investor community, which was instrumental in continued strength of the Company's financial reputation and outstanding support from analysts and investors during the course of the year. - Increased involvement in operating management led to continued improvement in the offerings and performance at CMG. - Continued strong involvement and leadership in diversity and inclusion activity, as Chairperson of the Corporate Diversity Council and executive sponsor of MERGE (IPG Multicultural Employee Resource Groups for Excellence).
+Continued to lead the Company's robust capital return programs. - Played lead role in the Company's outreach to the investor community, which was instrumental in continued strength of the Company's financial reputation and resulted in furthering support from analysts and investors during the course of the year. - Increased involvement in operating management led to continued improvement in the offerings at CMG. - Continued strong involvement and leadership in diversity and inclusion activity, as Chairperson of the Corporate Diversity Council and executive sponsor of MERGE (IPG Multicultural Employee Resource Groups for Excellence).